the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `hard fork` - [investopedia](https://www.investopedia.com/terms/h/hard-fork.asp) - a radical change to a network's protocol that makes previously invalid blocks and transactions valid, or vice-versa.
 A hard fork requires all nodes or users to upgrade to the latest version of the protocol software; twitter [status](https://twitter.com/christine_dkim/status/1651999278997417998?s=20)

+`The Howey Test` - refers to the U.S. Supreme Court [case](https://www.investopedia.com/terms/h/howey-test.asp) for determining whether a transaction qualifies as an "investment contract," and therefore would be considered a security; (per Infinite Machine Chp.
+White-Shoe Lawyers) Ether presale was classified as a utility, a function of ethereum and therefore not a security; manner distribution of a product and not as a speculative investment; essentially a utility token

 `immutable` - can be set inside the constructor but cannot be modified afterwards, more `gas efficient`: `i_owner` - i meaning immutable

 `impermanent loss` - a temporary loss of funds occurring when providing liquidity; occurs when the mathematical formula adjusts the asset ratio in a pool to ensure they remain at 50:50 in terms of value and the liquidity provider loses out on gains from a deposited asset that outperforms